DR bethany hooper – VETERINARIAN

-Caitlin joined the Fitzroy Vet team in August 2015 after having some time off nursing to persue her interest in professional horse riding.
+Caitlin joined the Fitzroy Vet team in August 2015 after having some time off nursing to pursue her interest in professional horse riding.
 She has a passion for horses and has been riding and competing since she can remember.
-Her Veterinary Nursing interests include x-rays, team consulting and patient enrichment.
+Her veterinary nursing interests include x-rays, team consulting and patient enrichment.
 She commenced her Certificate lV in Veterinary Nursing at the beginning of 2016.

-Caitlin has a 3 year old Brittany Spaniel cross Poodle, Spencer, who joins her at the clinic each day.
+Caitlin has a 3 year old Brittany Spaniel X Poodle called Spencer who joins her at the clinic each day.

 Kirstie Jago - Reception veterinary nurse

-Kirstie started at Fitzroy Veterinary clinic in March 2017.
+Kirstie started at Fitzroy Vet in March 2017.
 She was born in Sydney but was raised in New Zealand.
-She was working in a clinic in Auckland as a veterinary nurse for 5 years, before moving to Melbourne for her partner’s new job.
+She was working in a clinic in Auckland as a Veterinary Nurse for 5 years before moving to Melbourne for her partner’s new job.

 Kirstie enjoys dying her hair a new colour every month or two and any kind of dancing.